konflux-ci/architecture/architecture/index.md

 # AppStudio

 ## Overview
-AppStudio is a platform for building integrated experiences that streamline, consolidate, and secure the application lifecycle.
+AppStudio is a platform for building integrated software that streamlines, consolidates, and secures the development lifecycle.

 ### Goals
-- Compose cloud native applications that consist of multiple components and services
+- Compose software that consists of multiple components, from multiple repositories.
-- Provide managed application lifecycle
+- Provide transparency on the software supply chain, including both what makes up the software and how it was built.
+- Provide a way for software teams to release to destinations under the control of their SRE or release engineering team(s).
-- Rapid bootstrapping of applications
+- Rapid bootstrapping of new software projects
-- Fast onboarding of applications to the cloud
-- Supports both existing and new applications
+- Support both existing and new projects
-- Provide APIs to manage your application lifecycle
+- Provide APIs to manage your software lifecycle
-- Provide a surface for partners to integrate into the application lifecycle
+- Provide a surface for partners to integrate, add value

-## Architecture Goals and Constraints
+## Architecture Goals
-- Robust delivery automation: Establish continuous delivery practices but also deliver operational tooling.

 - Just in time scaling: In contrast to “just in case” scaling.
 The system should be able to scale without capacity reserved ahead of time.
 - Static stability: the overall system continues to work when a dependency is impaired
 - Each subservice can fulfill its primary use cases independently, without relying on other systems’ availability.
 - Each sub-service owns its data and logic.
 - Communication among services and participants is always asynchronous.
 - Each sub-service is owned by one team.
 Ownership does not mean that only one team can change the code, but the owning team has the final decision.
 - Minimize shared infrastructure among sub-services
 - Participants: onboarding new participants, the flexibility to satisfy the technology preferences of a heterogeneous set of participants.
 Think of this as the ability to easily create an ecosystem and the ability to support that ecosystem’s heterogeneous needs.
 - Security, Privacy, and Governance: Sensitive data is protected by fine-grained access control

+## Architecture Constraints

+- Our API server is **the kube API server**.
+Services expose their API as Custom Resource Definitions.
+This means that requests are necessarily asyncronous.
+This means that RBAC is implemented the same way across services.
+In any exceptional case that a service needs to expose its own bespoke HTTP endpoint (like tekton results), use SubjectAccessReviews to ensure RBAC is consistent.
+- **Use tekton** for anything that should be configurable by the user (building, testing, releasing).
+Expose as much detail via kube resources as possible.
+Prefer to implement native tasks to perform work on cluster, rather than calling out to third-party services.
+- As a corollary, adding new functionality usually looks like either adding a new controller or adding new tekton tasks.
+- The **user has admin** in their workspace.
+This means that the user can access secrets in their workspace.
+This means that the system can never provide secrets to the user that are scoped beyond that user's domain.
+A user can exfiltrate the push secret from their workspace, build invalid content on their laptop, and push it to their buildtime registry.
+Such a build will be rejected as release time.
+- The cluster is our **unit of sharding**.
+Each cluster is independent and runs an instance of every subsystems.
+User workspaces are allocated to one cluster.
+If we lose a cluster, all workspaces on that cluster are inaccessible, but workspaces on other clusters are not impacted, limiting the blast radius.
+No subsystem should coordinate across clusters.
+- Artifacts built, tested, and shipped by the system are **OCI artifacts**.
+SBOMs, attestations, signatures, and other supporting metadata are stored in the registry alongside the artifact, tagged by the `cosign triangulate` convention.
+- While not true today, it should be possible to **install** one subsystem without the others and to replace one subsystem with a new one without affecting the others.
+See (!148)[https://github.com/redhat-appstudio/architecture/pull/148] for an example of attempting to achieve this.

 ## Application Context